kyoz/neovim/README.md

 ### Install Plugins

-Before starting with this step, you must make sure that you'v read and install everything required in above steps.

-And make sure there's no ERROR showing when running `:checkhealth` in nvim.

-When everything is ok.
 Open nvim and use `:PlugInstall` or `:PlugI` to install all plugins (There will be some error showing when you first running this, just enter to pass them all, and install the plugins).

 Quit and re-open nvim and now you have nvim with a lots of feature which can be your main IDE.